 Tokyo is a wonderful city, full of things to marvel at, especially for visitors who are new to Asian culture.

 It can be confusing too.
-There’s so much to see so how do you prioritise?
+There’s so much to see so how do you priorities?
 If you are looking for serviced apartments in Tokyo then in which districts should you be looking?

-Here are some of the best districts that Tokyo has to offer, both in terms of things to see as well as a good base for your corporate housing.
+There are some of the best districts and neighborhoods in Tokyo which are popular in terms of things to see as well as a good base for your corporate or business hub..

 It’s also where you can find Tokyo Disneyland, for those days when you need a break from the serious sightseeing.

-The business travellers, come to meet with the many major companies that base themselves here.
+The business travelers, come to meet with the many major companies that base themselves here.